denostr-lab/denostr/README.md

 ## Full Guide

-> If the payment is enabled, it is recommended to start another instance with `WORKER_TYPE=maintenance` following the "Quick Start" guide.
+> NOTE: If the payment is enabled, it is recommended to start another instance with `WORKER_TYPE=maintenance` following the "Quick Start" guide.

-- [x] Set up a paid Nostr relay

 ### Accepting payments